stitchfix/http-api-design/README.md

 service_class: "first"
 ```

+##### In Rails

+I think Rails uses underscores by default, but probably could use dashes?
+Need to investigate (and/or decide how important this really is)

 #### Support non-id dereferencing for convenience

 In some cases it may be inconvenient for end-users to provide IDs to